AlexNuanez1/Microsoft-Defender-for-Cloud-Configuration/README.md

 <h2> Description: </h2>

-Cloud posture management and how to protect cloud resources
+This lab explores how to secure cloud infrastructure using Microsoft Defender for Cloud.
+It covers Secure Score optimization, policy recommendations, and misconfiguration remediation for virtual machines and storage accounts.

 <h2>Tools used: </h2>